vogonsorg/q2dos/readme.txt

 * Logitch MouseWare drivers in Windows 9x may cause delayed/missing mouse input when played in a Windows 9x DOS box.

+3DFX Notes:
+* gl_ext_multitexture is supported by the driver but appears to have an approximately 10fps loss on average on everything I tested it on.
+It defaults to 0 by default.
+If you would like to try it anyways set it to 1 and do a vid_restart.

 Follow neozeed @
 http://virtuallyfun.superglobalmegacorp.com/